atomass/devicetree-specification/source/chapter2-devicetree-basics.rst

      of this node (the node in which the *ranges* property appears).

-   If the property is defined with an ``<empty>`` value, it specifies that the parent and child address space is identical, and no address translation is required.
+   If the property is defined with an ``<empty>`` value, it specifies that the parent and child address space are identical, and no address translation is required.

    If the property is not present in a bus node, it is assumed that no